 Staying Healthy Before, During and After Pregnancy

-Taking care of your health is always worthwhile.
-But it takes on a whole new level of importance when a baby enters the picture.
-It’s vital to step up your selfcare while you’re trying to get pregnant, during your pregnancy and after you give birth.
+Taking care of your health is always important.
+But it takes on a new level of importance when a baby enters the picture.
+It’s important to step up your self-care while you’re trying to get pregnant, during your pregnancy and after you give birth.

-Think of it as your before, during and after wellness plan.
-There are a lot of steps you can take, and there are ways your family and friends can join in to help.
+Make a before, during and after pregnancy wellness plan.
+There are a lot of steps you can take, and there are ways your family and friends can help.

 Before Pregnancy